Welcome To:

 Sustainability & Performance Goals

-Purpose: Decide early how efficient and healthy your home will be.Architect does: Studies heating, cooling, insulation, solar, and renewable options; coordinates consultants if needed.
+Purpose of this phase: Decide early how efficient and healthy your home will be.Architect does: Studies heating, cooling, insulation, solar, and renewable options; coordinates consultants if needed.

 Homeowner can do:✅ Choose 2–3 performance goals — comfort, savings, or low carbon.✅ Research rebates or energy credits (heat pumps, solar, insulation).✅ Ask your architect which upgrades give the best lifetime return.✅ Decide if certification (Built Green, ENERGY STAR) matters to you.